pc09 Homosexuality is an abomination

 By David Cox

-This tract can be freely reproduced for non-profit use.
+This tract can be freely copied for non-profit use.

 Continue reading